You Can 'Undo' a Roth Conversion: Just Watch the Rules

 A recharacterization is a way to “undo” a Roth IRA conversion.
 Why would you want to?
 A recharacterization is most commonly used when the value of the account drops dramatically after you convert it.
 When that happens, you would end up paying taxes on phantom income—money that was in the account when you converted it but has since disappeared due to investment losses.
-Even if you have the money to pay the taxes, you may not want to.
+Even if you have the money to pay the taxes you will owe on the Roth IRA conversion, you may not want to.

 You may also want to recharacterize for other reasons.
 They include:

-- You can’t pay the taxes: your best-laid plans fall through, and you don’t have the money to pay for the income taxes due on the conversion.
+- You can’t pay the taxes.
+Your best-laid plans fall through, and you don’t have the money to pay the income taxes due on the conversion.

 - You simply changed your mind (no explanation needed).

 To recharacterize, talk to your financial advisor or the financial institution holding your account.
 The calculations can get tricky and are best left to the professionals.